 You will be assessed by an Occupational Health Nursing Adviser who will explain the process and request your consent to complete the following:

-This usually lasts up to 1 and half hours.
+This usually lasts up to 90 minutes.

 Laser eye surgery is usually very successful and is not a barrier to recruitment provided that: